rrosa-aurea-1/java-angular-web-app/README.md

 View [app](https://spring-boot-angular-app2.herokuapp.com/)

+## Deploy apk on appetize from your machine

+You can register on [Appetize](https://appetize.io/).
+This is a cloud service to run your mobile app and view online emulating a lot of devices.

+After login, you can [upload app](https://appetize.io/upload) adding the apk file from ```cordova-app/app/platforms/android/build/outputs/apk/android-debug.apk```.

+So in the [dashboard](https://appetize.io/dashboard) click on view button to visualize your android app.

 ## Automatic build and deploy with travis

 You can configure your git repo for continuous integration with [travis](https://travis-ci.org/) .